marcusgia2505/classEx_doc/docs/Elements.rst

 At the participant's screen
 	You can use the normal variable notation ($image;) to display pictures in text boxes.

-At the lecturer screen
+At the lecturer's screen
 	You can use :php:`$getValues(...)` to retrieve the pictures of all participants and display them (see :ref:`Programming:Functions`).

 From the stored data
-	In the downloaded data you find stored images in the subjects table.
+	In the downloaded data, you find stored images in the subjects table.
 They are base64 decoded and can be encoded with free online tools.
 Just take away "data:image/jpeg;base64," from the string, so that it starts e.g. with "/9j/....".

 Javascript program
 ~~~~~~~~~~~~~~~~~~~

-You can also add small javascript programs to the participant screen.
+You can also add small JavaScript programs to the participant screen.
 More information can be found at :ref:`Programming:Javascript`.

 Filled in form
 ~~~~~~~~~~~~~~

-This element allows you to display the filled in input element of the previous stage.
+This element allows you to display the filled-in input element of the previous stage.
 This element is outdated and should only be used with care.